 Looking for something to do in Connecticut in November?
-Even with all the COVID-19 safety restrictions, there is still so much to see and do!
 Whether you want something active or relaxing, cultural or nature-oriented, historic or trendy, Connecticut's got you covered.
 We've even got a few ideas for honoring Veteran's Day on the 11th.
 Here are some highlights for November.

 Just be sure to check with each location before venturing out, as hours may change due to COVID-19.

 For even more ideas, check out CTvisit.com, where you can search by type of activity under the “DO” navigation tab, or browse articles full of ideas under the “IDEAS” tab.